MatthewYurdin/First-Date/README.md

 ### Valid Formats

-The library will accommodate four rectangular data formats.
-Each should be assigned as in the following examples:
+Most of the utilities in this library require assigning data to a ***dataset***, which can accommodate four input data formats.
+Each should be formatted as in the following examples:

 - One-dimensional array
-  `var my_data = [1979, 1941, 1977, 2009, 2009, 2011, 2016];`
+  `let my_data = [1979, 1941, 1977, 2009, 2009, 2011, 2016];`
 - Two-dimensional array
   `var some_data = [["Matthew", 39, false],["Joel", 40, true], ["Kirstin", 41, true],["Zohar, 10, false]];`